ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 **Van Fraassen's way**: the conceptual framework of science itself distinguish observables and unobservables; and it *correlates* the what we perceive but it does not need to be metaphysical

 When we are immersed in the world picture, we seems to see electron and racehorse as both objectively existence.
 But this is not qualified.
 "Living in a theoretical world" does not describe one's commitments.
 Is it only possible to distinguish observables and unobservable after we are immersed in the scientific world.
 The "stepping one step away and examine one's epistemic commitments" is a reflective attitude.

+`i.e. the theoretic vs observable distinction is an epistemic, reflective distinction`

 ### 3. The Conjunction Objection